-Packing List - What to Take on a Sailing Holiday
+Sailing Holiday Packing List - What to Take?

-Packing for a sailing vacation can be tricky, so we have decided to give you a few packing tips which can help you prepare for your upcoming adventure at sea.
+Making a sailing packing list can be tricky, so we have decided to give you a few packing tips which can help you prepare for your upcoming adventure at sea.
 However, what to take on sailing holidays depends solely on you and the type of sailing holidays you have in mind.

 Even the largest sailboats have limited space for storing all your belongings, which means that you must be practical when it comes to packing.
 It is crucial to understand which things are necessary for your sailing trip and which are the things you can do without - the less you take, the better.